Allergic bronchopulmonary aspergillosis

 - bronchial wall thickening: common

-- chronic disease may progress to pulmonary fibrosis, predominantly in upper lobe
+- chronic disease may progress to pulmonary fibrosis, predominantly in the upper lobe

 - cavitation: 10%

 Treatment of ABPA is difficult due to the ubiquity of Aspergillus in the environment.
 The main focus of treatment revolves around 8:

 - managing asthma